 That’s 39 days too many, especially when they consider the fact that it probably only takes a company like Starbucks 45 minutes.
 Ouch.

 This tale represents the all-too-common challenges related to the time it takes to access customer data and deploy a marketing campaign, that face the restaurant industry, particularly fast casual and quick service establishments where ‘time is of the essence’ is an iron-clad mandate.
 Trying to overcome these challenges in order to meet customer expectations is akin to being asked to make a four-course meal but the pantry is locked, or all you have is bologna and cheese.

 With new technology, restaurants have the ability to deliver highly sophisticated, personalized and timely engagements.
 However, the potential use cases a technology upgrade would enable are often inconceivable to companies who have been burdened by and resigned themselves to spending weeks going from this third-party to this department to that department just to get a simple customer list.

 Restaurants need tech that not only marries multiple profiles to create a single customer view, but also enables restaurants to act on that unified data to deliver consistent, personalized experiences at the moment of impact.
-In a modern marchitecture, the pantry is always stacked, and the kitchen is always open, and everything is made to order every time.
+In a modern marchitecture, the pantry is always stocked, and the kitchen is always open, and everything is made to order every time.